 No students will be allowed to attend school, without up to date immunizations.

-RIDE (Regional Immunization Data Exchange)
+Regional Immunization

+Data Exchange (RIDE)

-We are now authorized users of RIDE (Regional Immunization Data Exchange).
-RIDE is a computer-based program that helps us keep track of your child's shots and contact you when shots are due.
+The District is an authorized user of RIDE.
+RIDE is a computer-based program that helps the District to keep track of your child's shots and contacts you when shots are due.

 The information in RIDE is confidential.
 Your information will only be shared with authorized users such as (a) Doctor, clinic, or hospitals (b) School or Day Care centers (c) WIC (d) Health Care Plans (e) California Department of Public Health Immunization Branch.